 jQuery Contact Form with Attachment using PHP

 by Vincy.
-Last modified on August 22nd, 2022.
+Last modified on July 6th, 2023.

-In this example, I have shown an HTML contact form to get the user details with the file attachment if any.
+In this example, I have shown an HTML contact form to get the user details with the file attachment, if any.
 After submitting this form, the input field values are sent to the PHP mail script via AJAX.

 View Demo